caroline117/essays/README.md

 # essays
 Juncture visual essays
-e

 **IAGO** </br>
 Long live she so!
-And long live you to think so! </br>g
+And long live you to think so! </br>

 **OTHELLO** </br>
     And yet, how nature erring from itself </br>